alisamao09/Portfolio/README.md

 2. Data visualization with the depth of the water and the sound volume
 3. Re-construct artworks by Python in Grasshopper
 4. Covid-19 What’s all the fuss?
-5. How is diabetes readmission rate related to patients’ pathologic conditions and medications?
+5. Is systolic blood pressure reading related to gender, age, poverty, weight, sleep trouble, and smoking habit?
+American population-based study